syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Blazor.md

 # Convert Word document to PDF in Blazor

-Syncfusion Essential DocIO is a [Blazor Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion Essential DocIO is a [Blazor Word library](https://www.syncfusion.com/document-processing/word-framework/blazor/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in Blazor**.

-## Server app
+## Word to PDF in Blazor Server app

 Step 1: Create a new C# Blazor Server app project.
 Select Blazor Server App from the template and click the Next button.